Metaswitch/clearwater-readthedocs/docs/Pull_request_process.md

     * If no further review is necessary and you have the necessary privileges, merge the pull request and close the branch.
 Otherwise, make a top-level comment and assign back to the reviewer as above.

-## Reviewer process:
+## Reviewer process

-* Receive notice of review by GitHub email, GitHub notification, or by checking [all your Metaswitch GitHub issues](https://github.com/issues/assigned).
+* Receive notice of review by GitHub email, GitHub notification, or by checking [all your assigned GitHub issues](https://github.com/issues/assigned).
 * Make comments on the pull request (either line comments or top-level comments).
 * Make a top-level comment saying something along the lines of "Fine; some minor comments" or "Some issues to address before merging".
 * If there are no issues, merge the pull request and close the branch.
 Otherwise, assign the pull request to the developer and leave this to them.